isaacnmm/pestpolicy-hugo2XX/content/posts/spring-green-vs-trugreen/index.md

 A5: * **TruGreen: ** Offers a **"Healthy Lawn Guarantee. "** If you are on an annual plan and not satisfied with a treatment, they will gladly revisit your property between scheduled visits to make necessary adjustments at no additional cost. * **Spring Green: ** As a franchise, their satisfaction policy is handled at the local level.

-Most reputable Spring Green franchises are committed to customer satisfaction and will work with you to address any concerns and re
+Most reputable Spring Green franchises are committed to customer satisfaction and will work with you to address any concerns and re-treat as needed.
-- treat as needed.

-It's crucial to understand the specific guarantee and re
-- treatment policy of the company you choose before signing a contract.
+It's crucial to understand the specific guarantee and re-treatment policy of the company you choose before signing a contract.